 Tej-eddine Ghoul earned his PhD from the University of Paris 13, after that he moved to New York University in New York as a Courant Instructor (Assistant Professor of Mathematics) during two years where he taught Calculus and Linear Algebra.
-Currently, he is Assistant Professor of Mathematics at NYU Abu Dhabi.
+Currently, he is Assistant Professor of Mathematics at NYU Abu Dhabi and Co-PI at the Research Center on Stability, Instability and Turbulence.

 Before his PhD he worked also for the CEA (Atomic Energy Center) about the LIBS (Laser-Induced Breakdown Spectroscopy) for one year.
 His research area is PDE (Partial Differential Equations) that arises in Physics, Chemistry, and Biology, more specifically he is interested in the formation of singularity and the asymptotic behavior of the solutions.